fMeow/arangors/README.md

 execute AQL query, manage arangoDB in an easy and intuitive way.

 ## NOTICE

-`arangors` is targeted at `Rust 2018`.
-Currently only `nightly` channel is supported as `arangors` use a unstable feature for external doc.
-And this feature will be removed in the near future to make this crate available in stable channel.

-Also, `arangors` will stay **synchronous** until the `futures` crate reach `1.0`, which means stable API for async/await.
+`arangors` will stay **synchronous** until the async/await syntax are available in stable channel.

 ## Philosophy of arangors

-`arangors` is targeted at ergonomic, intuitive and OOP alike API for arangoDB, both top level and low level.
+`arangors` is targeted at ergonomic, intuitive and OOP-like API for ArangoDB, both top level and low level API for users' choice.

 Overall architecture of arangoDB:

-> databases -> collections -> collections -> documents/edges
+> databases -> collections -> documents/edges

-And we would like the structure of our top level of client object just like this.

-In fact, the design of `arangors` just mimic this architecture, with a slight difference that in the top level, there is a connection object on top of databases.
-The connection object contains a HTTP client with authentication information in HTTP headers, so I would rather call a client session.
+In fact, the design of `arangors` just mimic this architecture, with a slight difference that in the top level, there is a connection object on top of databases, containing a HTTP client with authentication information in HTTP headers.

+Hierarchy of arangors:
+> connection -> databases(cached) -> collections -> documents/edges

 ## Features

 By now, the available features of arangors are:

-- make connection with arangors
+- make connection to arangoDB
 - get list of databases and collections
 - full featured AQL query